Hazel (Tree)

 Geographic Distribution

-Hazel trees are widely distributed across temperate regions:
+Hazel trees grow widely in temperate regions:

-- Shower and change clothes after spending time outdoors
+- Shower and change clothes after being outside